-Work together to ensure that there is access to high quality, impartial advice and guidance at a community level. de constant de con Design our Community Learning and Development programmes so that there is easy progression to formal education for those learners who wish it. o loise to constitute of the second of the s recupe will appropriate shills to meet the future needs of the economy.
-The future needs of the economy.
-The future of the economy.
-Prepare with appropriate skills to meet the future needs of the economy.
-In future needs of the economy.
-In provision and mainstream formal education for all provision.
-4. Ensuring learner support and progression 4.
-Ensuring learner support Realise un evolutile potential of or am community members with more and is Edu better employment opportunities for all. high c A realise full economic potential of the community members with more and educational establishments deliver better employment opportunities for all, high quality experiences for learners. • nearise fur evolution proteintal or of the stabilishments deliver • Develop the approach to accreditation for community-based better employment opportunities for all. high quality experiences for learners, which meet their needs and allow them • Raise awareness of progression routes.
+Work together to ensure that there is access to high quality, impartial advice and guidance at a community level.
+Pannia with announdate skills to meet Design our Community Learning and Development programmes so that there is easy progression to formal education for those learners who wish it. .
+Dailada imaaaa II.i adisaa the future needs of the economy.
+Improved attainment and achievement the future needs of the economy. • Improved attainment and achievement provision.
+4. Ensuring learner suppor and progression Ensuring learner support - realises for economic potential of our and community members with more and - Edu and progression realise tun economic puertual of of the stabilishments deliver community members with more and • Educational establishments deliver better employment opportunities for all.
+Inich quality experiences for learners. retains the economic potential of the devicional establishments deliver a Develop the approach to accreditation for community-based better employment opportunities for all, high quality experiences for learners, activities. which meet their needs and allow them .
+Raise awareness of progression routes.
 Raise awareness of progression routes. to develop skills and knowledge.
 Support learners' needs by removing barriers to learning whether health-related, financial, or social.
 Develop a consistent approach to childcare.
-Develop a system for information sharing and tracking learners' progress • Encourage all partners to contribute at strategic and local Encourage all parifiers to continuate, at strategic and local community plan level.
-5. Developing the Develop high quality services efficient Develop high quality services efficient Community planning partners' services (communities.)
-Ensure response to the views and expressed needs of communities. partnership and responsive to local people's needs. responsive to local people's needs Carry out regular reviews of how the strategic partnership is operating, and what it is achieving, in the spirit of continuous improvement.
+Develop a system for information sharing and tracking learners' progress Encourage all partners to contribute, at strategic and local community plan level.
+5. Developing the Develop high quality services efficient and reconnected to local people's vices Ensure response to the views and expressed needs of communities. partnership and responsive to rocal people's needs needs. responsive to local people's needs Carry out regular reviews of how the strategic partnership is operating, and what it is achieving, in the spirit of continuous improvement.